Transforming Noisy Mechanical Rooms: Effective Soundproofing Strategies

 Creating Air Gaps and Decoupling Techniques

-- Add Mass: Increase the density of walls and roofs using materials like mass-loaded vinyl (MLV) or additional layers of plasterboard.
+- Add Mass: Increase the density of walls and roofs using materials like mass-loaded vinyl or additional layers of plasterboard.

 - Sound Isolation Clips: These provide even better decoupling than flexible channels, significantly reducing structure-borne noise propagation.